Yeon-ksy/Trajectory-Prediction-of-Objects/README.md

 ---
 ## Introduce
-Hi We carried out this project assuming the LIDAR situation as a deep learning project.
+Hi!
+We carried out this project assuming the LIDAR situation as a deep learning project.
 We first show trajectory predictions for the ball and then use Carla Simulator to predict trajectories for the car.

 ---